Business Online Courses

 Credits: 3

 Description: The goal of this integrative and interdisciplinary course is to enable students to draw together all the concepts and theories from business core courses and develop a strategic plan for a business case via the analysis of strategic and organizational problems and issues.
-As this is a capstone class, complete all other major classes prior to this or enroll concurrently.
+This is a Capstone Course, it is recommended for students to take FNCE317 prior to enrolling in BSAD494.

 Format(s) Available: Self-Paced Open Learning (section 901), Interactive Term-based (section 999)